desktop/desktop/.github/ISSUE_TEMPLATE.md

 #### Operating System

- - If you are on macOS, launch `About this Mac` and write down the OS version listed.
+ - If you are on macOS, launch `About This Mac` and write down the OS version listed.
  - If you are on Windows, open `Command Prompt` and attach the output of this command*: `cmd /c ver`